-As one of the pioneers of the industry, K&S has provided customers with market leading packaging solutions for decades.
-In recent years K&S has expanded its product offerings through strategic acquisitions, adding wedge bonding and a broader range of expendable tools to its core ball bonding products.
-Combined with its extensive expertise in process technology, K&S is well positioned to help customers meet the challenges of assembling the "next-generation of semiconductor" devices.
-Kulicke & Soffa, incorporated in 1951, currently employs approximately 2,300 regular full-time employees worldwide.
-The Company provides equipment and tools used in the production of a wide range of semiconductor devices.
+As a pioneer in this industry, K&S has provided customers with market-leading packaging solutions for decades.
+In recent years, K&S has expanded its product offerings through strategic acquisitions and organic development, adding advanced packaging, advanced SMT, wedge bonding and a broader range of expendable tools to its core ball bonding products.
+Combined with its extensive expertise in process technology, K&S is well positioned to help customers meet the challenges of assembling the next-generation semiconductor and LED devices.